neooffice/NeoOffice/README.txt

 5. Make sure that you have installed the "gcp" and "pkg-config" commands.
 You can download, compile, and install these commands by downloading, compiling, and installing the following packages from the http://www.darwinports.org/ website.
 Note that you will need to follow the instructions on the website for downloading, compiling, and installing the DarwinPorts "port" command.
 The "port" commis then used to do the downloading, compiling, and installation of the following packages:

-   coreutils
-   pkgconfig
+   sudo /path/to/port/command install coreutils sudo /path/to/port/command install pkgconfig sudo /path/to/port/command install libIDL

 6. Make sure that the /Applications/Utilities/X11 application is running.

 7. Start the build by invoking the following commands.
 Note that you should replace $NEO_HOME with absolute path of your workspace's "neojava" directory:

    cd $NEO_HOME
-   make GNUCP=</absolute/path/of/your/gcp/command> PKG_CONFIG=</absolute/path/of/your/pkg-config/command>
+   make GNUCP=</absolute/path/of/your/gcp/command> LIBIDL_CONFIG=</absolute/path/of/your/libIDL-config-2/command> PKG_CONFIG=</absolute/path/of/your/pkg-config/command>